boskovav/PIQMEE-Tutorial/README.md

 >
 > Click on the **Auto Configure** button.
 > Here, select `split on character` option.
-Input `_` as the character to split the string on.
+The default character to split the string on is the underscore `_`.
+This is exactly the separator character used in our sequence annotation, and so we leave it to the default.
-Then, specify that we are interested in the `3`rd character group.
+Then, specify that we are interested in the `3`<sup>rd</sup> character group.
 >

 <figure>